mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 It is the core server of the database, handling connections, requests, and most importantly, persisting your data. *mongod* contains all of the configuration options we can use to make our database secure, distributed, and consistent.
 Our *MongoDB* deployment may consist of more than one server.

 For example, our data may be distributed in a *replica set* or across a *sharded cluster*.

-In this case, we run a separate mongod process for each server in our cluster.

-When we launch mongod, we're essentially starting up a new database.

-But we don't interact with the mongod process directly.

-Instead, we use a database client that is programmed to communicate with mongod.
+In this case, we run a separate *mongod* process for each server in our cluster.
+When we launch *mongod*, we're essentially starting up a new *database*.
+But we don't interact with the *mongod* process directly.
+Instead, we use a *database* client that is programmed to communicate with *mongod*.

-We issue database commands, like document inserts or updates, to the client, and the client takes care of communicating with mongod to execute those commands.

-If our deployment has multiple servers, we can configure our client to communicate with each of these mongod processes as needed.
+We issue *database* commands, like document *inserts* or *updates*, to the client, and the client takes care of communicating with *mongod* to execute those commands.
+If our deployment has multiple servers, we can configure our client to communicate with each of these *mongod* processes as needed.
 So we don't need to figure out which server to connect to ourselves.

-Now that we have an idea of what mongod is used for, let's talk about how to use it.

-The easiest way to start up a mongod process is to run the command mongod in the terminal.
+Now that we have an idea of what *mongod* is used for, let's talk about how to use it.
+The easiest way to start up a *mongod* process is to run the command *mongod* in the terminal.
 Notice that we no longer have a command prompt in our terminal.
 If we try to type a command, such as ls, we'll just get a new line.
 If we want to continue using the terminal, we need to open a new window.

 As we'll see in later lessons, we can configure mongod by providing a configuration file or specifying flags.